nais/docker-build-push/README.md

           project_id: ${{ vars.NAIS_MANAGEMENT_PROJECT_ID }} # required, but is defined as an organization variable
           identity_provider: ${{ secrets.NAIS_WORKLOAD_IDENTITY_PROVIDER }} # required, but is defined as an organization secret
           salsa: true # optional, default true, generates a attestation for the image
-          byosbom: #defaults to use Trivy for SBOM generation if salsa is true, but can be overwritten sending in a path to a SBOM file
+          byosbom: # defaults to use Trivy for SBOM generation, if salsa is true, but can be overwritten sending in a path to a  pre-generated SBOM
       - name: Deploy
         uses: nais/deploy/actions/deploy@v1
         env: